 Further, communication between different departments and individuals is vital to consider as it’s important to know who’s buying which items.
 This can help you avoid unnecessary overspending and also make sure there is clear oversight for monthly expense audits.

-4. Avoid Duplicate Payments
+4. To Control Costs, Avoid Duplicate Payments

 Everyone deserves to get paid accordingly, but this doesn’t mean they should be paid twice.
 Duplicate payments are one of the leading ways that money is lost from right within an organization.
 If you don’t have a clear and organized payment system and effective procedure to follow, it’s common for duplicate payments to occur.